iterative/dvc.org/content/docs/studio/run-experiments.md

 instance, in the given example, you can increase `max_features` to 4000 or decrease `ngrams` to 1.

-After making all the necessary input changes, click on Start commit.
-Enter your commit messages, select the branch you want to commit to (the same branch as the base branch or a new branch), and click on Commit changes.
+After making all the necessary input changes, click on `Start commit`.
+Enter your commit messages, select the branch to commit to (either the base branch or a new branch), and click on `Commit changes`.

 If your refresh the `View details` page now, the experiment (i.e. the commit that you just pushed) along with its results (metrics) will be included in the